netlify/build/CONTRIBUTING.md

 See our [testing documentation](packages/build/tests/README.md) to learn about our integration tests setup.

+To test a beta release of `@netlify/build` in a site on Netlify, set the environment variable `NETLIFY_BUILD_CLI_VERSION` to the NPM tag you wish to use.

 ## Requirements

 Linting is performed with ESLint using the [following configuration](.eslintrc.json).